Unlock the Full Potential of Your VET Holdings

 What is the key difference between VET and VTHO?

-VET is the primary store-of-value and governance token of the VeChainThor blockchain.
-VTHO is the 'gas' token, generated by holding VET, which is used to pay for transactions and smart contract executions on the network. -
+VET is the primary store-of-value and governance token on the VeChainThor blockchain.
+VTHO is the 'gas' token used to pay for transactions and smart contracts, and it is automatically generated by holding VET. -

 Do I need a special wallet to stake VeChain?

-For passive VTHO generation and active staking on the Stargate platform, it is highly recommended to use a non-custodial wallet where you control the private keys.
-VeChain's official VeWorld wallet is the most common choice. -
+For passive VTHO generation and active Stargate staking, a non-custodial wallet where you control your private keys is recommended.
+VeChain’s official VeWorld wallet is the primary choice for this. -

 Is staking VET on an exchange safe?

-Whilst staking on a major, reputable exchange is generally considered safe from a technical perspective, it involves custodial risk.
-You are trusting the exchange with your assets.
-A security breach or insolvency at the exchange could put your funds at risk.
-Non-custodial staking is widely considered the safer option. -
+Staking on a reputable exchange is convenient but involves custodial risk.
+You are trusting the exchange with your assets, which could be vulnerable if the exchange has a security breach or becomes insolvent.
+Non-custodial staking is generally considered the safer option. -

 Can I lose my VET by staking it?